janmichael88/Sepsis_Detection/README.md

 For this project approximately 10 million rows were obtained from MIMIC IV.
 This was narrowed down to 2 million total entries.
 With approximately 40,000 patients.
 Root files in this directoy include data aggregation and EDA

 ### Folder Files
-* v1 lstm with 3 units for a time i window of 100 - model just predicts the moajority class
+* v1 lstm with 3 units for a time i window of 100 - model just predicts the moajority class\
+* v2 same lstm, but with the correct labels, still the same as v1